 The DC Department of Transportation, the DC Department of Consumer and Regulatory Affairs and the Occupational Safety and Health Administration (OSHA) all provided assistance at the fatal accident scene.

 Construction is a dangerous industry.
 If you or someone you know suffers injuries on a construction site, contact a Washington, D.C. personal injury lawyer experienced in construction accidents and injuries.
-Roger Johnson is a Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot, and he can offer a free consultation about financial recovery for your injuries.
+Roger Johnson is a Washington, D.C. personal injury attorney at Koonz, McKenney, Johnson & DePaolis, and he can offer a free consultation about financial recovery for your injuries.